mpokrass/Personality-notes/psych-356.md

 Greek version - very similar.
 Hades, Persephone, and Demeter.

-Perseophone (daughter of Demeter) was minding her own business, and Hades seized her into the underworld.
+Persephone (daughter of Demeter) was minding her own business, and Hades seized her into the underworld.
 Demeter was very upset.
 Symbol of platonic love.
 Demeter searched far and wide, never gave up, finally manages to rescue Persephone from the underworld.

 Everything dies when she is down there, and everything grows again when Persephone returns.